flexera-public/policy_templates/cost/forecasting/straight_line_forecast/linear_regression/README.md

-# Straight-Line Forecasting (Linear Regression Model)
+# Cloud Spend Forecast - Straight-Line (Linear Regression Model)

 ## What it does

-This Policy uses Optima to determine a forecast for a Billing Center or the entire Organization.
+This Policy uses Optima to determine a cloud spend forecast for a Billing Center or the entire Organization.
 The policy uses the specified previous number of months, not including the current month to to determine a straight-line forecast using a linear regression model.

 ## Functional Details